Offering Pre-AP at your School

-The College Board has been working with individual states to ensure that the appropriate course codes are available for Fall, 2018.
+The College Board has been working with individual states to ensure that the appropriate course codes are available for Fall, 2019 and beyond.
 If you have any questions about course codes for your state, please reach out to your state education agency.
 If you need more information, please feel free to reach out to [email protected].
 We recommend to schools and states that, given that Pre-AP is designed for all on-level 9th grade students, that they utilize the equivalent of a Standard designation.
 For Texas, Florida and California, please see below: